SharePoint/sp-dev-docs/docs/schema/filterdescriptor-element-in-filterdescriptors-bdcmetadata-schema.md

 </tr>
 <tr class="even">
 <td align="left"><p>ActivityId</p></td>
 <td align="left"><p>**ActivityId</span> is used when calling an operation on the external system.
 Its value is set to a GUID that represents the current operation context.
 If no such value is available, this filter generates a random GUID.
-On SharePoint Foundation 2010, this filter uses the <span class="keyword">CorrelationID**.</p></td>
+On SharePoint Foundation 2010, this filter uses the **CorrelationID**.</p></td>
 </tr>
 </tbody>
 </table>